robenkleene/development-references/vim/vim Search & Replace.md

 	:cexpr system('rg --vimgrep pathForResource -g "*.swift" \| grep -v func')

+(Note a bug in `nvim` seemingly stops this from working multiple times in one session.)

 ## `grep`

 - `:%s/this/that/gc`: Replace this with that, asking for confirmation each time